Physics-Informed Neural Operators for Cardiac Electrophysiology: Additional Experiments

 \subsection{Training Epoch Variation}

-Following the baseline experiments in Section~\ref{ssec:baselines}, we additionally experimented with the number of epochs that were used for the second training round assess the effect on the model performance.
-We both reduced the number of epochs that were used from the PINO baseline to $500$ and increased it to $1500$.
-The results can be found in Table \ref{tab:epoch_performance} and in Fig~\ref{fig:epoch_comparison}, which demonstrate that in the both the P2P and Roll-Out analysis, reducing the training to $500$ epochs almost universally decreased the performance of the model whilst increasing the number of epochs to $1500$ didn't consistently improve model performance by any significant amount (with the exception of the spiral-break model).
+We experimented with the number of epochs that were used for the physics-informed training round assess the effect on the model performance.
+We both reduced the number of epochs that were used from the PINO baseline\footnote{Using the best performing training strategy for each propagation type.} to $500$ and increased it to $1500$.
+The results can be found in Fig~\ref{fig:epoch_comparison}, which demonstrate that in the both the P2P and Roll-Out analysis, reducing the training to $500$ epochs almost universally decreased the performance of the model whilst increasing the number of epochs to $1500$ didn't consistently improve model performance by any significant amount (with the exception of the spiral-break model).
 These results suggest that increasing the number of epochs can help the model to capture the more complex PDE dynamics of chaotic systems during training whilst for more stable propagation scenarios, increasing the training volume doesn't necessarily improve performance and can occasionally reduce the performance slightly, potentially as a result of over-fitting.
-In the interest of balancing model accuracy with computational training expense, we chose to use $1000$ epochs as the baseline training budget for the secondary training phase.
+In the interest of balancing model accuracy with computational training cost, we chose $1000$ epochs as the baseline training budget.